Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Abstract

 \section{Abstract}

 Pre-Layer Normalization (Pre-LN) is the de facto choice for large language models (LLMs) and is crucial for stable pretraining and effective transfer learning.
-However, Pre-LN is inefficient due to repeated statistical calculations and suffers from the curse of depth.
-As layers grow, the magnitude and variance of the hidden state escalate, destabilizing training.
-Efficiency-oriented normalization-free methods such as Dynamic Tanh (DyT) improve speed but remain fragile at depth.
+However, Pre-LN incurs repeated statistical-computation overhead and remains vulnerable to the curse of depth, where hidden-state magnitudes and variances grow as the number of layers increases, destabilizing training.
+Efficiency-oriented normalization-free methods such as Dynamic Tanh (DyT) improve throughput but remain fragile at depth.
 To jointly address stability and efficiency, we propose Bounded Hyperbolic Tanh (BHyT), a drop-in replacement for Pre-LN.
-BHyT couples a tanh nonlinearity with explicit, data-driven input bounding to keep activations within a non-saturating range.
-It prevents depth-wise growth in activation magnitude and variance and comes with a theoretical stability guarantee.
-For efficiency, BHyT computes exact statistics once per block and replaces a second normalization with a lightweight variance approximation, enhancing efficiency.
-Empirically, BHyT demonstrates improved stability and efficiency during pretraining, achieving an average of 15.8\% faster training and an average of 4.2\% higher token generation throughput compared to RMSNorm, while matching or surpassing its inference performance and robustness across language understanding and reasoning benchmarks.
-Our code is available at: \url{https://anonymous.4open.science/r/BHyT}
+BHyT combines a tanh nonlinearity with explicit, data-driven input bounding to keep activations within a non-saturating range.
+It prevents depth-wise growth in activation magnitude and variance and provides a theoretical stability guarantee.
+For efficiency, BHyT computes exact statistics once per block and replaces a second normalization with a lightweight variance approximation.
+Empirically, BHyT demonstrates improved stability and efficiency during pretraining, achieving an average of 1.6\% faster training and an average of 1.77\% higher token generation throughput compared to RMSNorm, while maintaining strong pretraining-only and post-SFT performance across language understanding and reasoning benchmarks\footnote{Code is available at: \url{https://github.com/MLAI-Yonsei/BHyT}}.